In this article:

 You can tap into group wisdom, and the group is reminded that both content and process are being held by the entire group.
 Everyone is 100% responsible of what happens in a circle meeting.
 Therefore, if you run into issues on the content level, bump it one level up and talk about the process.
 Likewise, if you run into issues on the process level, bump it up and process the process in a shared process.
 You are never victim of the circumstances, but always agents with choices.

 “Informal consent rounds”

-Let us add a few pointers about “informal” consent rounds.
+Let’s add a few pointers about “informal” consent.
 Not every consent decision needs to go through the entire consent process.
 The goal is to balance time and equivalence of voices.
-Deciding to take a 5min break does not justify a 3 minute process of “present proposal, clarifying questions, quick reactions, consent”.
+Deciding to take a 5 min break does not justify a 3-minute process of “present proposal, clarifying questions, quick reactions, consent”.
 However, we do want to make group decisions by consent.
 Therefore, everyone in the room but especially the facilitator, needs to be aware of the group dynamics.
-To stay in this above example, there might be clarifying questions that are pressing enough that people cannot give consent because they do not have enough information.
-For instance, “do we all have to leave the room, or is it ok for the wrote circle members doing some work if I stay here and read my emails?”
+Continuing with this example, there might be pressing clarifying questions that leave people without enough information to consent.
+For instance, “do we all have to leave the room, or is it ok with the wrote circle members doing some work if I stay here and read my emails?”

 As for quick reactions, people might mumble affirmative phrases (“good idea”).
 After making your proposal, you have to expect clarifying questions and/or quick reactions by taking in the energy in the room.
 Then give 5 seconds to look every circle member in the eyes and see if they consent.
 They might nod, show their thumbs up, say “consent” or “ok with me”.
 Even in a minor decision that allows for informal consent, it’s important to get consent from everyone by making an effort to connect with them even if it is in a nonverbal way.
 You don’t want to slip back into autocratic ways, even in the smallest details.